9 Superfoods to Improve Your Immune System

 Our freeze-dried peas are an excellent option.
 Most of their water has been removed, and this gives them an extra crunch that makes them irresistible.
 Even after the freeze-drying process, they retain almost all of the vitamins and fiber present in fresh peas.

-Along with veggies, fruits are one of the best sources for a well balanced microbiota, and for the same reason: fiber.
-They are also rich in vitamins that will help you fight during the flu and cold season.
+Along with veggies, fruits are one of the best sources for a balanced microbiota, and for the same reason: fiber.
 For a sensible snack or a sensible baking ingredient, freeze-dried fruits are a good option.

-- Our organic freeze-dried apples and organic freeze-dried raspberries are good sources of fiber and vitamin C.
+- Our organic freeze-dried apples and organic freeze-dried raspberries are sources of fiber and vitamin C.

-- Our Goji berries are also well known for their incredible nutritional value.
-They are a good source of protein, iron, potassium and fiber.
+- Our Goji berries are also a source of protein, iron, potassium and fiber.

 Our organic raspberries